Macroscopic bioinspired magnetic active matter and the physical limits of magnetotaxis

-The system that we study is composed of bacillus shaped active particles that are built with commercially available Hexbug Nano (HEXBUG Nano, https://www.hexbug.com/nano).
-We dubbed these macroscopic agents {\bf{MagD-bots}}.
-Even though vibration-driven vehicles of this type have been used before in several experiments \cite{patterson2017clogging,deblais2018boundaries,dauchot2019dynamics,boudet2021collections,zheng2021self}, the sharp geometry of its body, and highly frictional material they are made, makes it unclear that the agreement between experiments and models is real or an artifact.
 To overcome this difficulty, we have dressed the Hexbugs with a 3D printed armor with a bacillus shape.
 The total body length $L=51.8\times 10^{-3}m$, width $W=20.4\times 10^{-3}m$, mass $M \sim 10 \times 10^{-3}kg$, and simple geometry have allowed us not only to improve the stability of the system by lowering its center of mass, lower the friction between walls and active agents, but also, to simplify numerical simulations.
 These structured armors allow for the precise positioning of a Neodymium magnet on top of them.
 Thus, we have built a set of active agents that interact via a magnetic field, and hard-core interactions.
 We emphasize that in this work the size of magnet is not small compared with the size of the object, making it mandatory to adopt a dumbbell model instead of a point-like dipole \cite{Vokoun201155,Vokoun20093758,ryzhkin2005magnetic,castelnovo2008magnetic,mellado2010dynamics,concha2018PRL,cisternas2021stable}.